-As at December 31, 2024 and 2023, there were no differences between the NAV per unit for transactions and the net assets attributable to holders of redeemable units per unit in accordance with IFRS Accounting Standards.
+As at June 30, 2025 and December 31, 2024, there were no differences between the NAV per unit for transactions and the net assets attributable to holders of redeemable units per unit in accordance with IFRS Accounting Standards.

-16. Subsequent Events
+16. Trade Agreements

-Subsequent to year end, changes in U.S. policy and administration led to announced changes in trade agreements with its trading partners that include Canada and Mexico.
+Changes in U.S. policy and administration led to announced changes in trade agreements with its trading partners that include Canada and Mexico.
 The potential for changes in existing trade agreements, the imposition of new tariffs, and retaliatory tariffs, or greater restrictions on trade in general, may lead to greater economic and market uncertainty.
 Should material market changes arise, these may have an impact on the fund performance and underlying investments.